PhoneSwitchBoard/Switchboard-Website/_services/voip_phones.md

 * The Password is the one stored in the `ps_auths` DB table, for your extension.

-* The Server host is the IP address where your **Asterisk** service is installed.
+* The Server host is the IP address where your **Asterisk®** service is installed.
 In this example we use a local IP address, ideal for the case in which your VoIP phone is connected to your company's local network, normally via a wired network connection.

 ## Set Up a Soft Phone